nathanchao/CSCD25-Project/index.md

 # Analyzing Bad Mouths

+## Abstract
+A large portion of society has deemed certain words to be "bad", however some people still choose to use these words in their everyday speech.
+My project aims to analyze the behaviour of these people.
+The project will hopefully give hints to deeper questions such as why people swear and what kinds of societal effects swearing has.
+I would also like to understand at a deep level the kinds of people that swear.

+Analyzing posts on Reddit is the ideal place to analyze these behaviours.
+Users can post anonymously, so users are more free to speak their mind freely without worrying about repercussions.
+The free-form speech posted on Reddit allows us to analyze human speech in its most natural form without any major influences.

 To keep data processing times minimal, I selected around 100 posts from 78 subreddits to analyze.
 Also note that for this assignment, I am considering a swear word to be any word that contains "sh\*\*" or "fu\*\*".

 ## Analyzing Proportion of Posts that Swear in Different Sub-Reddits